Berger Picard: Appearance

 The Berger Picard is a medium-sized, well-muscled dog, slightly longer than tall with a tousled yet elegant appearance.
 Their ears are naturally erect, high-set, and quite wide at the base.
 Their eyebrows are thick, but do not shield their dark frank eyes.
 They are known for their smile.
 Their natural tail normally reaches to the hock and is carried with a slight J-curve at the tip.
 Their weather-proof coat is harsh and crisp to the touch, not excessively long with a minimal undercoat.
 Coat colors fall into two colors, fawn and brindle, with a range of shade variations.

 Temperament

 The Berger Picard's attributes include a lively, intelligent personality and a sensitive and assertive disposition that responds quickly to obedience training.
 Picards are easygoing and mellow but can be reserved towards strangers.
 They require a lot of socialization during the first two years of their lives.

 Picards are energetic and hard working, alert, and are not excessive barkers.
 Some Picards are notoriously picky eaters.

-The breed also has a well-developed sense of humor, making them an endearing companion, and they continue to be used very effectively as both sheep and cattle herders in their native land and elsewhere.
+The breed also has a developed sense of humor, making them endearing companions.
+They continue to be used effectively as both sheep and cattle herders in their native land and elsewhere.

 Like many herding breeds, Picards require human companionship.
 Since they can be demonstrative to their owners and enthusiastic towards other animals, formal obedience training and positive socialization is important.